 Deregister via Email

-Although it is possible in some citizens’ offices to deregister through email, please be aware you might not receive a physical confirmation or that it may not be sent to your new address abroad.
-Moreover, different Bürgeramt offices have varying policies concerning email deregistration that regulate whether it is possible at all and if they send the Abmeldebescheinigung by post or email and the specific addresses they’ll send the document to.
+Although it is possible in some citizens’ offices to deregister from Berlin through email, please be aware you might not receive a physical confirmation or that it may not be sent to your new address abroad.
+Moreover, different Bürgeramt offices have varying policies concerning Abmeldung by email that regulate whether it is possible at all and if they send the Abmeldebescheinigung by post or email and the specific addresses they’ll send the document to.

 Send an email to your Bürgeramt office where you were previously registered, including the completed and signed Abmeldung form, a copy of your passport, and your visa (if applicable).